yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 # Configuring the lookup locators property

 Services will use the locators property to locate the Jini Lookup Service to lookup other services registered on it.
-The locators property is configured using the {{XapNet.Locators}} macro or the {{com.gs.jini_lus.locators}} system property.
+The locators property is configured using the `XapNet.Locators` macro or the `com.gs.jini_lus.locators` system property.
 By default it is left blank.
-It accepts a comma separated list of {{host:port}}.
+It accepts a comma separated list of `host:port`.
 This list should include the hosts (and ports) where the Jini Lookup Service (or GSM) is running.
 The default port is 4174.

 For example, considering the GSM(+LUS) is running on machine1:4174 and machine2:4174 machines:
 {code:title=Settings.xml}